-Execute scripts to add all default Security Groups, roles.
+Execute scripts to add all default Security Groups, and roles.

-Restart EPSS application and log in with default credentials.
+Restart the EPSS application and log in with default credentials.

 Default User should be able to see all CM apps under CM product.

-Now CM app specific users should be created and assigned with app specific default security groups.//TODO new user in EPSS.
+Now CM app-specific users should be created and assigned with app-specific default security groups.//TODO new user in EPSS.

 Login with opticash specific user and click on OptiCash and the Opticash main screen should be opened in a new tab without asking the user for credentials.

-If the user of some security group logs into CM application, security group’s equivalent Business Unit is created.
+If the user of some security group logs into the CM application, the security group’s equivalent Business Unit is created.

 In CarrierWeb, the default security groups are CW_ADMIN and CW_USER and these are mapped to Spring security ROLE_ADMIN and ROLE_USER respectively.